 Journalist Elise Rubin has forged a successful career despite grief, loneliness, and an emotionally demanding marriage.
 When she undertakes a new project to explore a lost civilization in the Midwest, she is drawn by dreams and visions into the mysterious spaces between ordinary American towns and cities.
 Yet others have arrived before her, seeking to exploit the magic of the ancient places for questionable purposes.
 She is pursued by the living and the dead – the living who want to stop her, and the dead who see her as their champion — and their portal.

 The mysterious lost civilization is real: the Adena-Hopewell culture of the Ohio River region two millennia ago.
 You get to learn about that too!

-My recent blog on this site (you can read it here) was generated as a response to American political developments.
-Over the years, my writing has ranged over a variety of subjects in the fields of American religious history and Jewish spirituality (for more information, click here).
+Other parts of this site include my 2016-2018 blog (you can read it here) which was largely a response to American political developments; and my bio and information about other writings on a variety of subjects, particularly in the fields of American religious history and Jewish spirituality (click here).